Nina George: Life and work

 Nina George was born in Bielefeld.
 She dropped out of school before finishing high school and worked in various catering establishments from the age of fourteen.
 She began in 1993 writing as a freelance journalist and columnist for magazines like Cosmopolitan, Penthouse, TV Movie, and Frau im Trend.
 In 1997, she wrote the book Good girls do it in bed, bad ones everywhere under the pseudonym Anne West.
 She lived in Hamburg.
 In 2008, she appeared under the name Nina Kramer in 'Thriller A Life Without Me' about women's reproductive health.

 George is Member to PEN, Das Syndikat (association of German-language crime writers), the Association of German Authors (VS), the Hamburg Authors’ Association (HAV), BücherFrauen (Women in Publishing), the IACW/AIEP (International Association of Crime Writers), the GEDOK (Association of female artists in Germany), PRO QUOTE and Lean In.
 Nina George sits on the board of the Three Seas Writers’ and Translators’ Council (TSWTC), whose members come from 16 different countries.

 In 2014, she delivered the keynote address in Berlin at the German Writer’s Conference to 140 attending writers.

-Nina George teaches writing at Literaturbüro Unna, Alsterdamm Kunstschule, Wilhelmsburger Honigfabrik, where she coaches young people, adults and professional authors.
+Nina George teaches writing at Literaturbüro Unna, Alsterdamm Kunstschule and Wilhelmsburger Honigfabrik, where she coaches young people, adults and professional authors.

 After her father's death, she wrote semi-autobiographical novel The Little Paris Bookshop, which talks about bibliotherapy, the fear of death and how this fear holds us back from living life to the fullest, the mourning process, and travel on river boat from Paris in the Canal latéral à la Loire, via Literary Sanary, to the south of Provence.
 There are meta-literary references to many famous literary works and authors in her novel, including Erich Kästner's idea of a list of books as remedies for different afflictions.
 At the end there's an appendix where she offers an alphabetical list of books and what she recommends them for, starting with The Hitchhiker's Guide to the Galaxy by Douglas Adams.
 She finds inspiration for writing in reading Jon Kalman Stefansson, Anna Gavalda, Dominique Manotti, Erica Jong, and Dorothea Brande.

+Personal life

+She moved to Concarneau in France, where she now lives with her husband Jo Kramer.